endless-sky/endless-sky-wiki/CreatingPlugins.md

   * `interface`: the layout of a user interface element.
 (For examples, see `interfaces.txt`.)
   * [`mission`](CreatingMissions): a definition of a job or mission that can be offered to the player.
   * [`outfit`](CreatingOutfits): an outfit that you can purchase.
 This includes weapons.
-  * `outfitter`: a "catalog" of outfits that can be for sale on various planets.
-This is so that instead of a planet needing to specify every outfit it sells, it can just say, "all the basic Syndicate outfits are available here."
+  * `outfitter`: a "catalog" of outfits that can be for sale on various planets, or found in a ship's cargohold.
+This is so that instead of needing to specify every possible outfit multiple times, a planet or fleet can just say, "all the basic Syndicate outfits are available."
   * [`person`](CreatingPersons): a unique ship that occasionally appears in certain systems.
   * `phrase`: a rule for constructing random phrases, e.g. for ship names or hail messages.
 (See `hails.txt` or `names.txt` for examples.)
   * `planet`: specifies what services are available on a given planet.
 These can be modified through the [map editor](https://github.com/endless-sky/endless-sky-editor).